 EzFill Adds 10 Fleet Accounts in February

-MIAMI, FL, March 03, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. (“EzFill” or the “Company”) (NASDAQ: EZFL), a pioneer and emerging leader in the mobile fuel industry, announced that it added 10 new fleet accounts during the month of February, bringing the year-to-date new fleet account number to 19.
+MIAMI, FL, March 03, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. ("EzFill" or the "Company") EZFL, a pioneer and emerging leader in the mobile fuel industry, announced that it added 10 new fleet accounts during the month of February, bringing the year-to-date new fleet account number to 19.

 The new fleet accounts include companies in the following industries: home improvement, auto rental, pet grooming, care providers, food service and distribution, pool supplies and moving and storage.
 EzFill will provide regularly scheduled fuel deliveries for an aggregate of approximately 140 vehicles that are expected to add up to approximately 233,000 additional gallons of fuel delivered annually.